Hitler's favourite architect and his Berlin legacy

 Set on an island in the midst of heavy traffic, the monument is accessible via four underpasses designed by Speer in 1941.
 Each is headed by an identical entranceway - a square-columned pavilion in severely neoclassical style.

-Though understated, they certainly bear some resemblance to the architect's more monumental documented works, such as his design for the German Pavilion at the 1937 Paris Exhibition (below).
+Though unassuming, they certainly bear some resemblance to the architect's more monumental documented works, such as his design for the German Pavilion at the 1937 Paris Exhibition (below).

-And on the same street, there's another little-known design by Speer.
+And on the same street, there's another - though far less well-known - design by Speer.
 Dozens of them, in fact.

-From the point where the railway line crosses Straße des 17.
+From the point at which the railway line crosses Straße des 17.
 Juni at Tiergarten station, the streetlights suddenly change in style.

-In other words, an almost forgotten work by Hitler's favourite architect can still be seen along almost 5 kilometres of Berlin's busiest streets.
+In other words, an almost forgotten work by Hitler's favourite architect can still be viewed along almost 5 kilometres of Berlin's busiest streets.

 Albert Speer's entrances to the Victory Column: Großer Stern, 10557 Berlin